 And it explicitly contradicts Alaska's published rules, which clearly state: “Mixed-cabin itineraries are booked at the award level listed for the highest class of service of any included segment.
-For example, where one segment is in Main Cabin and another segment is in Business Class, the number of miles required will correspond to a Business Class itinerary, regardless of the relative duration of each segment”
+For example, where one segment is in Main Cabin and another segment is in Business Class, the number of points required will correspond to a Business Class itinerary, regardless of the relative duration of each segment”

 It doesn't appear that you can book business class to Europe from the East Coast for any cheaper than 45,000 miles by adding a segment in economy.
 Not every connection will result in savings, either.
-And while it might be more widespread than just Europe, I haven't been able to find any similar examples elsewhere across the globe – at least not yet.
+And while it might be more widespread than just Europe, we haven't been able to find any similar examples elsewhere across the globe – at least not yet.

 Airline mileage programs are full of these quirks, nuances, and workarounds.
 Learning about them and exploiting them to your advantage is the name of the game when it comes to redeeming frequent flyer miles.